 Here’s what we’ll cover:

 Capital program management refers to the supervision over the vast amount of information associated with capital construction projects.
-Distinct from generic project management utilities, capital program and portfolio management software is geared to meet the needs of building owner/operators and construction managers, rather than contractors, architects, or engineers.
+Distinct from generic project management utilities, this software is geared to meet the needs of building owner/operators and construction managers, rather than contractors, architects or engineers.
 To that end, it tends to focus less on scheduling and hands-on details, and more on the broad-level overview of the projects and the portfolio cycles.

-Capital program management software may include bid management, takeoff, or cost estimating capabilities, but more likely it will have some or all of the following critical features to facilitate portfolio management: document control, tracking of multiple projects, reporting, communication between managers and contractors, work order and inventory management, and - depending on the needs of the user - accounting and/or customer relationship management.
+Capital program management software may include bid management, takeoff or cost estimating capabilities, but more likely it will have some or all of the following critical features to facilitate portfolio management: document control, tracking of multiple projects, reporting, communication between managers and contractors, work order and inventory management and—depending on the needs of the user—accounting and/or a customer relationship database.

 Because there are dozens of different vendors that specialize in program management software, and costs and functionality vary tremendously, it’s important to identify your individual needs in order to narrow the field.
 One way to do this is to identify yourself as a certain type of buyer based on the functions you’re performing.
 Most buyers fall into one of these groups: